Analytical Fock-State Generation and SWAP using a Rabi-Driven Transmon: Theory

 \section{Theory}

 Fock state generation and transfer are performed on a system shown in Fig.~\ref{fig:system}(a).
-The system consists of two long-lived flute cavity~\cite{chakram_seamless_2021} modes termed Memory 1 and Memory 2, a qubit, and a short lived stripline resonator harmonic mode utilized for readout and reset operations termed Readout.
-Both of these methods are evolutions of the high-Q cavity mode reset method shown in~\cite{karaev_cavity-mode_2025,blumenthal_experimental_2026}, itself an evolution of the cooling method shown in~\cite{murch_cavity-assisted_2012}.
+The system consists of two long-lived flute cavity~\cite{chakram_seamless_2021} modes termed Memory 1 and Memory 2, a qubit, and a short-lived stripline resonator harmonic mode utilized for readout and reset operations termed Readout.
+The coupling scheme used in this work is an evolution of the high-\textit{Q} cavity mode reset method shown in~\cite{karaev_cavity-mode_2025,blumenthal_experimental_2026}, itself an evolution of the cooling method shown in~\cite{murch_cavity-assisted_2012}.
 In these works a Rabi-driven qubit is coupled to different harmonic modes via sideband drives detuned by the Rabi frequency.
 This type of coupling allows fast at-will transfer of excitations in systems with weak coupling.
 Let us construct the system Hamiltonian from the frame of reference of the sideband drive of each of the harmonic modes and from the Rabi drive frame of reference for the qubit,

 where $\Omega_R$ is the Rabi frequency, $a$ are the harmonic mode annihilation operators, $\chi$ is the dispersive shift coefficient, $\epsilon$ is the drive power, and the subscripts $r,1,2$ refer to the Readout mode, Memory 1 mode, and Memory 2 mode, respectively.